AdobeDocs/analytics.en/help/implement/aep-edge/xdm-var-mapping.md

 })
 ```

 The Web SDK sends that data to Adobe Analytics as the context data variable `a.x._atag.search.term`.
-You can then use a processing rule to assign that context data variable value to the desired Analytics variable, such as an eVar:
+You can then use a processing rule to assign that context data variable value to the desired Analytics variable, such as an `eVar`:

 ![Search term processing rule](assets/examplerule.png)